nyanmark/nea/README.md

 For the web front end there will be simple html web pages with all the appropriate tabs.
 The web page list I had decided on is having an index home page, a registration page, a log in page, a personal info page allowing users to edit their email or password, an events page and an administrator page for the choir leader allowing them to edit user details, approve event sign ups, alter and overwrite members entered to an event and delete users.
 Furthermore the administration page will include SMTP setting for email sending allowing my customer to alter the email domain for his requirements.

 The python back end will be central for the system to work as it would be running the link between the website and database and providing function for user notifications such as SMTP giving the customer the option of using the python or any external server for mail sending.
-This whole system would then interface with an Nginx API allowing it to run in conjunction with the python program.
+This whole system would then interface with an Nginx allowing it to run a proper web conjunction with the python program.
+This may be considered unneccesary as flask runs a web server for you however to get much of the common features we rely on today such as ssl, sni, speed and versatility it would be ideal to run it using a web server such as Nginx or Apache2.

+## Design

+The design of my project